numpy/numpy/doc/source/user/how-to-verify-bug.rst

 *******************************

 Create a new directory, enter into it, and set up a virtual environment using your preferred method.
-For example, this is how to do it using ``virtualenv``:
+For example, this is how to do it using ``virtualenv`` on linux or macOS:

 ::